Hebi Henan, China Travel Guide

 "我吃素,不吃肉,不吃鱼,不吃鸡蛋,不吃牛奶" (Wǒ chī sù, bù chī ròu, bù chī yú, bù chī jīdàn, bù chī niúnǎi) for strict vegetarian/vegan.

 Allergy cards in Chinese are recommended.
-Be aware of common ingredients like peanut oil and soy.
+Be aware of standard ingredients like peanut oil and soy.

 Green tea is widely consumed.
-Guests are often offered tea when you reach homes or establishments.
+Guests are often offered tea when you get to homes or establishments.

-Hebi's food culture emphasizes fresh, fresh seasonal produce and filling portions, reflecting the region's agricultural heritage.
+Hebi's food culture emphasizes fresh, ingredients in season and substantial portions, reflecting the region's agricultural heritage.